 Sub-Ohm devices often come with wattage and temperature control, when it comes to choosing the best number to go with for your own device and coil, usually your e-cig will come with a guide and it’s often written on the coil itself too.

-Standard coils are better suited for MTL (mouth to lung) vaping - they’re a lower power and better suited for people who still desire the feeling of smoking.
+Coils with a resistance greater than 0.8ohms are better suited for MTL (mouth to lung) vaping - they’re a lower power and better suited for people who still desire the feeling of smoking.
 This method is when you draw vapour from your e-cig, let it sit in your mouth momentarily before inhaling into your lungs.
 You’ll have less vapour (due to a higher resistance coil) but you also get some great benefits from this method too:

 -